yifei-1021/read-the-docs/docs/source/installation.rst

 Get started with some examples
 ----------------
-Users can get started by looking through a few examples here: :doc:`slideseqv1 <../slideseqv1.ipynb>`
+Users can get started by trying out a few examples here.